A Place for Mom

 • Rent at independent living communities is generally higher than mortgage or rent payments at retirement communities.
 However, the HOA, housekeeping, and maintenance fees are included.

-• Since transportation to appointments and community events is often provided by the facility, independent living is a great option for active seniors who prefer not to drive.
+• Since transportation to appointments and events is often provided by the community, independent living is a great option for active seniors who prefer not to drive.

 Talk with a Senior Living Advisor